UC Master Gardeners, Santa Clara County, CA

 Figure A. Watermelon germination data

 The plants were left in full sun inside a partially covered glass aquarium during the day and moved inside most nights.
 The best two plants of each variety were then transplanted into two raised beds at Nine Palms Ranch research facility the last week of May.
-The beds were 4' by 32' long and 8" tall.
+The beds were 4-foot by 32-foot long and 8-inch tall.
 See Figure B for planting patterns, spacing and variety names.

 Figure B. Watermelon plot map